-The TWAR should be loaded with the 7-bit slave address (in the seven most significant bits of TWAR) to which the TWI will respond when programmed as a Slave Transmitter or Receiver, and not needed in the Master modes.
+The TWAR should be loaded with the 7-bit slave address (in the seven most significant bits of TWAR) to which the TWI will respond when programmed as a slave transmitter or receiver.
 In multimaster systems, TWAR must be set in masters which can be addressed as slaves by other masters.

-The LSB of TWAR is used to enable recognition of the general call address (0x00).
+The LSB of TWAR is used to enable recognition of the general call address (\$00).
 There is an associated address comparator that looks for the slave address (or general call address if enabled) in the received serial address.
 If a match is found, an interrupt request is generated.

-• Bits 7..1 - TWA: TWI (Slave) Address Register
+Bits 7..1 - TWA: TWI (Slave) Address Register